seanbreckenridge/HPI/README.md

 ```

 Those directories are editable installs, meaning any changes I make to them get applied immediately, which is very convenient for debugging and developing new modules.

+If you have issues installing, check the [CHANGELOG](CHANGELOG.md) for any possible breaking changes

 [`jobs`](./jobs) contains anacron-like jobs that are run periodically, using [`bgproc`](https://github.com/seanbreckenridge/bgproc) and [`evry`](https://github.com/seanbreckenridge/evry).
 So, this repo contains both the [DAL](https://beepb00p.xyz/exports.html#dal) and scripts to backup my data.
 I run the jobs in the background using supervisor, see [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts/supervisor) for the config, and/or [`run_jobs`](https://github.com/seanbreckenridge/dotfiles/blob/master/.local/scripts/supervisor/run_jobs) for the `bgproc` wrapper.
 (They likely won't work out of the box for you, as they depend on tokens/environment variables that are set on my system - In particular the `HPIDATA` environment variable, which for me is `~/data`)